 Obviously the easier to set up the better, the last thing you want is to have to spend an hour trying to work out which guy line to tie where, when you are trying to relax and enjoy your holiday.
 Fewer poles allow faster setups / tent pitching.
 It’s also easier to attach poles to clips than it is to thread them through “continuous” pole sleeves.
 However this shouldn’t be a problem as most modern tents are extremely simple to erect and do come with good instructions in the event you do get confused.

 This comes down to personal preference and how much you and your family value their privacy.
-If it is an important factor then look for tents like the north face trailhead 6 which have separate rooms.
+If it is an important factor then look for tents like The North Face Trailhead 6 which have separate rooms for sleeping.
 It may also be worth considering a separate smaller tent, especially if you have teenagers.
+With separate rooms you can also get away without putting your sleeping bags away during the day!

 Ease of Access